zogi/graph-visualization/README.md

 ##Note to Windows users

-Windows binaries of the freeglut library can be downloaded from [here]( http://www.transmissionzero.co.uk/software/freeglut-devel/).
+Windows binaries of the freeglut library can be downloaded [here]( http://www.transmissionzero.co.uk/software/freeglut-devel/).

 The cmake directory contains a FindGLUT.cmake file which (hopefully) will find glut if the `GLUT_ROOT_PATH` environment variable is set correctly.

-For those who don't want to compile the code, a 64 bit Windows binary of this demo can be downloaded from [here](http://zogi.github.io/downloads/graph.zip).
+For those who don't want to compile the code, a 64 bit Windows binary of this demo can be downloaded [here](http://zogi.github.io/downloads/graph.zip).

 ##DISCLAIMER
 I've originally written this in 2008 for a university course assignment.